conan-io/docs/mastering/virtualenv.rst

    $ source deactivate.sh # Windows: deactivate.bat without the source

-Read the Howto :ref:`Create installer packages<create_installer_packages>` to know more about virtual environment feature.
+.. seealso:: Read the Howto :ref:`Create installer packages<create_installer_packages>` to know more about virtual environment feature.
+             Check the section :ref:`Reference/virtualenv<virtualenv_generator>` to see the reference of the generator.

 Virtualbuildenv environment
 ---------------------------